Peugeot 404: 1968

-Year 1969
+1969

 Peugeot launches the 504.
 404 Injection no longer offered, new door interior panels introduced.
 Front disc brakes fitted on all petrol models.
 The 404/8 is modified for the new year, only to be discontinued in October 1969 so as to not compete internally with the new 7CV Peugeot 304.

-Year 1970–1972
+1970–1972

 For 1970, the 404 Super Luxe was discontinued, while the 404 (8 CV) Confort was discontinued in the domestic French market, leaving the Grand Touring, Break and Familiale models to continue in petrol and diesel forms.
 The 404/8 Confort continued to be produced for export markets until February 1972.
 The Grand Touring receives chrome headlight rims and reversing lights as standard.
 Wing-mounted indicator repeaters are no longer fitted.
 New XC7 engine fitted (de-tuned to 73 PS), but with torque equivalent to XC6.

 New front indicator clusters from 1971, which was also the last year that the Break and Familiale models were sold in France.
 Two-speed windscreen wipers introduced on the sedan 1972, with an optional rear screen demister.

-Year 1973–1975
+1973–1975

 The water temperature gauge was replaced by a warning lamp on the dashboard, grille shield is replaced by lion.
 The optional automatic transmission (which is now six positions: PRN 3 2 1) remained available until the end of 1974.
 In May 1975, production of European passenger models ceased.
 By this time Peugeot customers in Europe strongly favoured the newer 304 and 504 models, and French 404 production was much reduced, with only 15,780 – all berlines/saloons/sedans – produced during the first five months of 1975.